 “No other recruiter’s asked us,” said the young man, returning to defiance in his fear.
 “Why d’you care?”

 “Because, back when this organization was started, we learned people’s names.
 Call me old-fashioned.”

 “Eaton.”
 Saying it felt strange as it had been over three years since anyone had asked.

 “Kolina,” said the young woman, blushing.

-“and this is Miki,” said Eaton, motioning toward the couch where Miki slept. he tried to push away the memories that kept threatening to surface; the factory, Canby, the Grey House, her. “are you hungry?” he asked.
+“And this is Miki,” said Eaton, motioning toward the couch where Miki was sleeping.
+He tried to push away the memories that kept threatening to surface: the factory, Canby, the Grey House, her.
+“Are you hungry?” he asked.